Monarch Airlines: 1980s

 On 1 May 1988, Monarch operated the first ETOPS Transatlantic operation under CAA regulations.
 The Boeing 757-200ER G-MONJ operated Luton to Orlando via Gander with 235 passengers.
 This operation became the first British-operated twin-jet ever to cross the North Atlantic with passengers.
 Since then, this feat has become commonplace for North Atlantic crossings.
 That same year, Monarch Airlines reached another milestone; the firm carried more than two million passengers within a year.

-In 1989 into 1990, Monarch damp leased two Boeing 757 aircraft (G-DRJC and G-MOND) to Australian Airlines (TN) during the infamous Pilots' Strike.
+In 1989 into 1990, Monarch damp leased two Boeing 757 aircraft (G-DRJC and G-MOND) to Australian Airlines (TN) during a pilots' strike.
 These aircraft were crewed by Monarch pilots with Australian Airlines Flight Attendants and served primarily on east-coast services.

 1990s

 In 1990, Monarch introduced the Airbus A300-600R, its first wide-body aircraft type.
 Monarch also opened a new purpose-built headquarters that housed the airline's Boeing 757 flight simulator at its Luton base.
 During the early 1990s, the company operated several Boeing 767-300ER wide-body aircraft on behalf of Alitalia Team, a subsidiary of Italy's flag carrier, under a wet-lease arrangement similar to a previous deal Monarch formed with Euroberlin France.
 In 1993, Monarch Airlines introduced the Airbus A320 aircraft followed by the larger Airbus A321 in 1997.
 The Airbus A320 replaced the airline's fleet of Boeing 737-300s.